deymon28/mcspeedrun/README.md

 ---

-## 🏗️ Updates and 🛠️ Future changes
+## 🏗️ Updates tasks and 🛠️ Future changes

 **Soon**:
 - Refactoring the project